 The first lesson reviews common types of specialized PCs and discuss the hardware components that support their individualized roles.
 Then you will learn about installing contemporary Windows versions.
 You will learn about the preparation required, such as checking hardware requirements and backing up your personal files.
 To ensure a smooth installation process, you don't want to skip this step.

-versions) covered on the CompTIA A+ exams.
+In this lesson, you'll learn basic operating system concepts and the various operating systems (and versions) covered on the CompTIA A+ exams.
 You will explore common OS functions that enable users, software, and hardware to interact with each other.
-Next, you will learn the primary user interfaces—the graphic user interface and the command line interface—and how the GUI manifests in recent versions of Windows, Mac OS X, and Linux..
+Next, you will learn the primary user interfaces—the graphic user interface and the command line interface—and how the GUI manifests in recent versions of Windows, Mac OS X, and Linux.

 This lesson is all about Windows.
 You will learn the final preparation steps for installing or upgrading Windows, how to actually install the OS, what to do when you're done, and how to troubleshoot any problems that occur.
 Finally, you will practice the boot process for each version of Windows.